prayasb/crypto-tax-calculator/README.md

 practices.

 At this point, this is intended to be used only with the exported CSV from the Delta app.
-The code assumes the CSV output format from Delta as of March 2019 - which can be found in this repository `src/main/resources/delta_import_template_march_2019.xlsx`.
+The code assumes the CSV output format from Delta as of June 2020 - which can be found in this repository `src/main/resources/delta_import_template.xlsx`.

 ### Running the application